Why Is Roof Repair So Gosh Darn Expensive?

 Even a simple roof repair can seem needlessly expensive.
-With no moving parts or complex circuits, roof seems like they should be simple and inexpensive to fix and even replace.
-While much of the work may be fairly straightforward, it still takes expertise and quality materials to finish a sturdy, safe and reliable roof.
+With no moving parts or complex circuits, roofs give the impression that they should be simple and inexpensive to fix and even replace.
+However, while much of the work may be fairly straightforward, it still takes expertise and quality materials to finish a sturdy, safe and reliable roof.
 Materials, labor and insurance costs are the factors that drive roof repair prices through the roof.
+Here's why.

 Materials are Expensive

 Asphalt shingles are by far the most common roofing material, but other materials also are getting more expensive.
-Lumber prices are on the rise, and plenty of quality wood is needed for rafters, trusses and other structural supports.
-Sheets of high-quality oriented strand board also are needed for the deck or sheathing.
+Lumber prices are on the rise, and plenty of quality wood is needed for rafters, trusses and other structural supports for your roof.
+Sheets of high-quality oriented strand board also are needed for the roof deck or sheathing.

 Even the most basic materials add to the cost.
 Cheap staples don't cut it on a quality roof job.
 Galvanized steel roofing nails cost more, but must be used.